Bored-Leaf/Bored-Leaf/README.md

             moves around smoothly (Maybe more erratically the faster you type?).
 Maybe instead of flat objects, use particles and trails to fill in the space?
         - One that will serve as the github pages webpage to host my portfolio projects.

+    Should do: If my skills improved and is warrented/beneficial enough, recreate previous from the ground up and provide links and a quick (no more than a sentance) of what the previous versions are about.
+Also include what is new/different/improved about the current up to date version.
 -->